Adekoreday/Korey.IO/content/blog/promise-in-javascript.md

 .catch(err => console.log(err))
 ```

 After a promise execute and its state is known i.e. fulfilled or rejected.
-We use the following to make further actions on the promise.
+We use the following to take further actions on the promise.

-1. `Promise.then`
+1. Promise.then
-2. `Promise.catch`
+2. Promise.catch
-3. `Promise.finally`
+3. Promise.finally

 ### Promise.then
 In our case the  `then` function handle the last promise returned by `delay(6)` .